Breword/tmux/Getting Started.md

 <img src="images/tmux_choose_client.png" align="right" width=376 height=243>
 A list of clients is available by pressing `C-b D` (that is, `C-b S-d`).
 This is similar to tree mode and is called client mode.

+Each client is shown in the list in the top half and a preview of the selected client (including its status line) is shown in the bottom half.

-The movement and tag keys are the same, but others are different:
+The movement and tag keys are the same as tree mode, but others are different:

 Key|Function
 ---|---